Uterus: Blood, lymph, and nerve supply

-The human uterus is supplied by arterial blood both from the uterine artery and the ovarian artery.
+The human uterus is supplied by arterial blood from the uterine artery and the ovarian artery.
 Another anastomotic branch may also supply the uterus from anastomosis of these two arteries.

 Afferent nerves supplying the uterus are T11 and T12.
 Sympathetic supply is from the hypogastric plexus and the ovarian plexus.
-Parasympathetic supply is from the S2, S3 and S4 nerves.
+Parasympathetic supply is from the S2, S3, and S4 nerves.